-Scientists warned not to handle bats to prevent passing COVID-19 to millions of North America flying mammals | CBC News
+Scientists warned not to handle bats to prevent passing COVID-19 to millions of North American flying mammals | CBC News

-Scientists warned not to handle bats to prevent passing COVID-19 to millions of North America flying mammals
+Scientists warned not to handle bats to prevent passing COVID-19 to millions of North American flying mammals

 Biologists and wildlife-rehabilitation volunteers are being warned not to handle bats during the COVID-19 pandemic to reduce the possibility of infecting millions of the flying mammals in North America.

-The Canadian Wildlife Health Co-Operative is about to recommend the suspension of fieldwork involving bats, said University of Winnipeg biologist Craig Willis, one of the wildlife disease experts developing this new advice.
+The Canadian Wildlife Health Co-Operative (CWHC) is about to recommend the suspension of fieldwork involving bats, said University of Winnipeg biologist Craig Willis, one of the wildlife disease experts developing this new advice.

 The U.S. Fish and Wildlife Service has made a similar recommendation to American bat biologists.